Summer High School

 Meet the Faculty

-Carol Wilcox-Jones, Camp Director, is Artist-in Residence and Coordinator of Applied Vocal Studies at Muskingum University where she teaches voice, vocal methods, and directs the Musical Theatre program.
+Carol Wilcox-Jones, Camp Director, is Artist-in Residence and the former Coordinator of Applied Vocal Studies at Muskingum University where she taught voice, vocal methods, and directed the Musical Theatre program.

 Carol holds a bachelor degree from the University of Kansas, a Master of Vocal Pedagogy from the Ohio State University, with advanced studies at the Manhattan School of Music in New York City.